spett10/KRing/README.md

 ### What is this repository for? ###

 * This is a personal project for learning purposes.
 I do not recommend anyone to use the application for its intended purpose and expect it to be secure.
 If you use this application to encrypt your passwords and later find someone to have broken the application, I take no responsibility.
 Use at your own precaution.
-I simply needed the functionality created the project for learning purposes.
+I simply needed the functionality and thus created the project for learning purposes.

 ### How does KRing store passwords? ###